bradleybossard/pandoc_resume/resume.md

 **Systems Engineer - Urban Scan - *2005 - 2007* **

 Urban Scan was a small start-up focused on developing automated 3D modeling techniques for urban environments.
-During my two years, I was responsible for the following...
+Acquired by Google.

 * Writing C++ code for real-time acquisition sensor platform composed of cameras, GPS, and laser scanners.
 * Design and manufacture soldering custom cabling/PCBs, and power supply used by all onboard sensors.